Hotmoka/hotmoka/README.md

 whose behavior is deterministic and whose methods are guaranteed to terminate.

-Takamaka is included in the Hotmoka project, a framework for collaborating nodes, whose long-term goal is to unify the programming model of blockchain and internet of things.
+The runtime of the Takamaka programming language is included in the Hotmoka project, a framework for collaborating nodes, whose long-term goal is to unify the programming model of blockchain and internet of things.
-The more scientific aspects of Takamaka have been published in the last years [[Spoto19]](#Spoto19)[[Spoto20]](#Spoto20).
+The more scientific aspects of Hotmoka and Takamaka have been published in the last years [[Spoto19]](#Spoto19)[[Spoto20]](#Spoto20).

 **Acknowledgments**.